nicolael/student-system/README.md

 1) Make sure you are in the root folder ~/assignment2-skeleton-v.2/

-2) run '$ mvn clean install' in terminal, to build the application
+2) run '$ mvn clean install' in terminal to build the application

 3) Go to ~/assignment2-gui